DHCSSza/escalator-sadilar/content/authors/collaborator5/_index.md

 superuser: false

 # Role/position/tagline
-role:
+role: Your role

-user_groups: ["Collaborators"]
+user_groups: ["Contributors & Collaborators"]

 # Organizations/Affiliations to show in About widget
-organizations:
-- name:
-  url:
+organisation_name: Your organisation
+organisation_url:

 # Short bio (displayed in user profile at end of posts)
 bio: